Tutoriels Backend

 Verification

-To verify the lazy loading theory we must perform a new compilation (npm run build)
+To verify the lazy loading theory we need to perform a new build (npm run build)

-In the dist/angular-starter directory this time we obtain several files in addition to the main.js file
+In the dist/angular-starter directory we get this time several files in addition to the main.js file

 - main.js